merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 If using conda, run `python3 -m virtualenv ~/virtual-envs/anvio-{% include _project-anvio-version-number.html %}`

 {:.notice}
 The output of the last command must start with `Python 3`.
 If not, remove the virtual environment with `rm -rf ~/virtual-envs/anvio`, and find out how can you create a virtual environment for Python 3 on your system.
 You can try `-p python3` as a parameter to your `virtualenv` command.
-Or you can type `virtualenv` and _without pressing the space character_ press `TAB` key twice quickly to see if there is an alternative binary such as `virtualenv-3.5` or `virtualenv-3.5`.
+Or you can type `virtualenv` and _without pressing the space character_ press `TAB` key twice quickly to see if there is an alternative binary such as `virtualenv-3.6`.
 If not, it means Python 3 is not installed on your system.

 Make sure your paths look alright.
 Yours should look similar to this: